Eddie C. Brown: Politics

 Brown has been a stalwart supporter of Democratic Party politicians and policies over the years, to include the 2008 presidential campaign of Barack Obama.

 Philanthropy

-Brown and his wife, Sylvia, have faithfully backed causes that improve inner-city Baltimore paradigms, usually through an association with health care, education, or the arts.
+Brown and his wife Sylvia have faithfully backed causes that improve inner-city Baltimore paradigms, usually through an association with health care, education, or the arts.
 The Browns’ contributions are typically funneled through the Eddie C. and C. Sylvia Brown Family Foundation.
 One beneficiary has been the Turning the Corner Achievement Program (TCAP), which focuses on attaining improved educational and social outcomes for inner-city Baltimore youths.
 The Browns’ foundation has committed $5 million to TCAP since 2002.

-Books and articles about Brown
+Books and articles

-An autobiographical book about Brown titled Beating the Odds: Eddie Brown’s Investing and Life Strategies was released in May 2011 (John Wiley & Sons, 240 pages).
+Brown's 240-page autobiography, Beating the Odds: Eddie Brown’s Investing and Life Strategies, was published in May 2011 by John Wiley & Sons.
 Brown is also the subject of an article titled “Where to Find Reasonably Priced Growth Stocks” written by Christopher C. Williams and published by Barrons on January 11, 2010.